Seal and flag of the Panama Canal Zone

-The seal and flag were the symbols of the Panama Canal Zone, an unincorporated territory of the United States, that existed from 1903 to 1979.
+The seal and flag were the symbols of the Panama Canal Zone, a concession of the United States in Panama, that existed from 1903 to 1979.
 The seal was adopted in 1906, and the flag in 1915.
 They were used until October 1, 1979, when the territory ceased to exist.

 Design

 Seal

 The 1906 design of the seal had central image of a shield containing a brown galleon ship with white sails, passing through the Panama Canal, placed in the lower part of the shield.
 The ship flew an orange-and-white flag on the top of its sail.
 On the sides of the ship were located brown banks of the Canal, with green grass.
-The ship sailed in the blue water, with waives, and depicting a yellow reflection of the orange sky, that made for the background.
+The ship sailed in the blue water, with waves, with a yellow reflection of the orange sky, that made for the background.
 The top portion of the shield consisted of 2 rows of horizontal stripes.
 The top stripe was blue, while the bottom one was divided into 13 vertical stripes, that alternated between white and red.
 The colours referenced the flag of the United States.
-Below the shield was located a light blue ribbon with motto "The Land Divided; The World United" yellow capital letters.
+Below the shield was located a light blue ribbon with motto "The Land Divided; The World United" spelled in yellow capital letters.

 Both elements were placed on the white background within a blue circle with yellow outer and inner boundaries.
 The top of the circle had the text "Seal of the Canal Zone Isthmus of Panama" written in yellow capital letters.
 On the bottom of the circle were located three yellow five-pointed stars.